Praeludium and Allegro

 Praeludium and Allegro (in the style of Pugnani) is a piece for violin and piano written by Fritz Kreisler.
-It was a musical hoax originally ascribed to Gaetano Pugnani.

 History

-The piece was first published in 1905, among others pieces the composer ascribed to lesser-known composers of the 18th Century.
+The piece was first published in 1905, among other pieces the composer ascribed to lesser-known composers of the 18th century.
 It is now one of the most popular works in the violin repertoire, and an important step in the violin pedagogy.